guenchi/Darkart/manual/python.md

 I haven't prepared the makefile yet, so it will need some manual settings.

-Compile `./c/py.c` file with `cc -fPIC -shared -o ../py.so py.c` to make a shared object (.so) file.
+Compile `./c/py.c` file with `cc -fPIC -shared  -L/Library/Frameworks/Python.framework/Versions/3.7/lib/ -lpython3.7 -o ../py.so py.c` to make a shared object (.so) file.

 Note that depending on the system, you may need to manually specify the path to `python.h`.

-For me, with my mac it just:

-`#include  <Python/Python.h>`

-In other cases:

-`#include "/Library/Frameworks/Python.framework/Versions/3.5/include/python3.5m/Python.h"`

-or

-`#include "/System/Library/Frameworks/Python.framework/Versions/2.7/include/python2.7/Python.h"`

-etc.

-Note that python belongs to a framework on mac, so with `-framework` when run cc command: `cc -fPIC -shared -framework Python -o ../py.so py.c`

 # Definition: